radebajic/radebajic/_posts/2024-10-14-gant-in-python.md

 fontsize=12, fontweight='bold', color='black', ha='center', va='top')
 plt.subplots_adjust(top=0.85)  # Adjust the top margin to add space under the title
 ```
-Finally, we add legends, hide bottom ticks and labels, draw a vertical line at the status date, and add a label to status date.
+Finally, we add legends, hide the bottom ticks and labels, draw a vertical line at the status date, and add a label for the status date.
 ```python
 ##### LEGENDS #####
 legend_elements = [Patch(facecolor='#E64646', label='Contractor A'),